 The terminology used in both definitions is exclusionary – although that is less important in terms of sexuality because it includes all lesbian, gay and bisexual people.

-The real problem is in the definition of gender identity, which excludes non-binary trans or gender diverse people, effectively leaving them without anti-discrimination protections in the ACT.
+The real problem is in the definition of gender identity, which excluded non-binary trans or gender diverse people, effectively leaving them without anti-discrimination protections in the ACT.

-It also appears to make an attempt to include intersex people in part (b) of the definition (‘a person of indeterminate sex’), but does not genuinely cover intersex people being discriminated against on the basis of their intersex status.
+It also appeared to make an attempt to include intersex people in part (b) of the definition (‘a person of indeterminate sex’), but does not genuinely cover intersex people being discriminated against on the basis of their intersex status.

-Fortunately, both of these issues have been addressed through the Discrimination Amendment Act 2016, with provisions that (I understand) commenced on 3 April 2017.
+Fortunately, both of these issues have been addressed through the Discrimination Amendment Act 2016, with provisions that commenced on 3 April 2017.

 First, the definition of gender identity has been amended to the following: